codedx/codedx-kubernetes/setup/core/docs/config/backup-restore.md

 > Note: Running two velero commands works around an issue discovered in Velero v1.3.2 that blocks the restoration of Code Dx pods.
 If you run only the second command, Code Dx priority classes get restored, but pods depending on those classes do not.

-IMPORTANT NOTE: When using Velero with storage provider plugins, when the restore is complete, you should reapply the backup configuration (see the Applying Backup Configuration section) to avoid storing unnecessary volume snapshots for the data volumes of the MariaDB master and slave databases.

 ### Step 2: Restart MariaDB

+Skip this section if you are using Velero's Restic integration or if you are using an external Code Dx database.
 Step 2 is required when using Velero with storage provider plugins.
-Skip this section if you are using Velero's Restic integration or if you are using an external Code Dx database.

 During Step 2, you will start the process of bringing Code Dx and the MariaDB databases online.
 Initially, volume data excluded from the backup will cause MariaDB database pods to get stuck in the Pending state.
 This step will result in new PVCs and PVs for the data volumes.